ajmalsiddiqui/ajmals-website/content/blog/getting-started-with-backend-development.md

 draft: false
 ---

-A code-free introduction to what backend (i.e. server side) development is all about, what backend devs do, some prerequisite knowledge and a few guideposts to help you get your hands dirty!
+A code-free introduction to what backend (i.e. server side) development is all about, what backend devs do, how to get started, some prerequisite knowledge and a few guideposts to help you get your hands dirty!

 <!--more-->